Committee of Management

 - ~300 Hectares leased following public tender process to Marotiri Farm Partnership (MFP) for 10 year period from July 2004, concluding June 2014.
 Public re-tendering during 2013 resulted in ~240 Hectares leased to Rosamund Philips and John Pethybridge from July 2014 with lease terms including specific maintenance and value added/development clauses.

 - Goats and regenerating Kanuka an ongoing problem as well as the potential for erosion.
-Large volume of aerial spraying carried out during 2013 and 2014 to control reversion as well as provide of plantation forest development.
+Large volume of aerial spraying carried out during 2013 and 2014 to control reversion as well as provide for a plantation forest development on the Katikati face.

 - Native forest areas fenced off by DOC following recommendation from Nga Whenua Rahui committee (~1850 metres of new fence with repairs to ~100 metres) to preserve the natural 10 Hectares of Puriri forest in #3 paddock where the oldest known Puriri tree in NZ resides and also the 4 Hectares of native bush closer to the main road.

-- Katikati paddock forestry grant available from the government in 96 to develop the ~66 Hectares of this paddock in forestry.
-This opportunity was not taken up and hence lapsed.
+- The government forestry grant available in 96 to develop the ~66 Hectares of this paddock in forestry was not taken up and hence lapsed.

-- Improved fencing segregation carried out during 2014 to improve stock handling and provide stock proof perimeter fence for 60 hectare forestry development during the winter of 2015.
+- Improved fencing segregation was carried out during 2014 to improve stock handling and provide a stock proof perimeter fence for a 57 hectare forestry development carried out during the winter of 2015.
 Further segregation underway on the North side of the main flats creek from 2021.

-- Vehicular access improved through the centre of the block to the top during 2014 with the addition of a 1.5 km length track.
+- Vehicular access improved through the centre of the block via Katikati face to the top during 2014 with the addition of a 1.5 km length track.

 General issues, Horticulture area (Three Bridges)